EXH. 1 -Henrik Kleppe Worm-Müller

 Behind his role as a lawyer, Bech has always kept several other projects going, partly as coping strategies to keep a troubled mind stable.
 Various art forms, including acrylic and ceramics, have been a recurring activity.

-– Making art for me is about contrasts, about extremes – from life as a lawyer to psychiatry, from downturn to upturn, it’s about patina, about surroundings, closeness and nature.
+– Making art for me is about contrasts, about extremes – from life as a lawyer to psychiatry, from downturn to upturn, it’s about patina, about surroundings, closeness, and nature.

 Aquatint

-For Stig, it has been a fantastic opportunity to combine his fascination for Nusfjord’s geography, demography, culture and activities – with the graphics.
+For Stig, it has been a fantastic opportunity to combine his fascination for Nusfjord’s geography, demography, culture, and activities with the graphics.
 Stig’s motives are often linked to nature’s landscapes and forms, combined with the processed.

-The natural setting is often linked to repeated elements handled in the simplest way by people, such as gutted fish hung to dry on racks.
+The natural setting is linked to repeated elements handled in the simplest way by people, such as gutted fish hung to dry on racks.
 For nearly 10 years, Nusfjord has been a place Stig has searched for precisely this contact with the surroundings in the sea gap, proximity to natural forces and changeability.
 The changeability mirrors Stig’s own mental turmoil and has a calming effect – creating calm in the troubled.
 The graphics are in many ways a continuation of this, a confirmation that the place has its own effect, a fixed and familiar ingredient that stabilises.